Jacy Sheldon: WNBL

 On July 16, 2024, it was announced that Sheldon had signed with the Townsville Fire for the upcoming WNBL season.
 However, on October 14, 2024, the team announced that Sheldon would not be joining the Fire.

 Return to Ohio State

 On November 12, 2024, Sheldon was announced as the Director of Player Development for Ohio State Buckeyes women's basketball.
 She will continue playing in the WNBA while serving in this role.

+Athletes Unlimited

+In September 2025, Sheldon joined Athletes Unlimited Pro Basketball for its fifth season in Nashville, adding to the league's roster after two seasons in the WNBA.